heysokam/ngpu/readme.md

 ## ngpu as a Rendering Library
-ngpu is a cohesive graphics layer, built on top of other tools.
+ngpu is a cohesive graphics library, built on top of other tools.

 Not agnostic.
 Technically a renderer:
 - Goes beyond a raw wrapper, and takes assumptions on how rendering will be done.